School Safety Policy

 Personal Emergency Egress Plan

 In addition to any general provisions that may have been made to facilitate emergency egress of persons who have a disability, it might be necessary to develop a Personal Emergency Evacuation Plan (PEEP).
 The purpose of this is to identify with the person concerned any additional arrangements that may reasonably be made to enable their effective evacuation in an emergency.
 This will reflect the unique characteristics of the buildings that they need to visit and their own requirements.
 A person with a disability must notify the University of their situation to initiate the preparation of a PEEP.
-Students are asked to notify Academic Support and their Hall Manager (if applicable) and the School's Safety Officer, Mari Hughes.

 The Personal Emergency Evacuation Plan will take account of the following: